rustwasm/team/README.md

 ## 3. Join the Rust and WebAssembly Working Group

+We are building a Rust and WebAssembly future where:

+* The Web is the primary target.
+* Rust plays nice with JavaScript, and can surgically replace a performance-sensitive JavaScript module or function without throwing away the existing code base.

+We are not focusing on (but still encourage others to experiment with) scenarios
+where:

+* The Web is not the primary target (e.g. WebAssembly as a universal binary format, or an operating system that runs WebAsssembly processes instead of native code).
+* A Web application is written in pure Rust, without integrating with any JavaScript.

 We meet on Google Hangouts every two weeks to track progress, give status updates, and discuss issues.
 We coordinate meetings with [issues labeled "meeting" in the `rustwasm/team` repository][meetings].